kevgo/text-runner/README.md

     if (!match.content) return 'you provided a code block but it has no content' })

-  // step 3: provide TextRunner a specific description of what this action does formatter.refine('running console command: ' + commandToRun)
+  // step 3: provide TextRunner a specific description of this action formatter.refine('running console command: ' + commandToRun)

   // step 4: perform the action
   formatter.output(child_process.execSync(commandToRun, {encoding: 'utf8'}))

-  // step 5: signal success
+  // step 5: tell TextRunner that this action worked and we are done here formatter.success()
-  formatter.success()
 }
 ```